 This post contains affiliate links for which we may be compensated if a purchase is made through the links provided.
-For more information please read our affiliate disclosure.
+For more information, please read our affiliate disclosure.

-Stick With Quality Equipment
+Stick With Quality Cooking Tools and Utensils

-Stainless steel is functional, easy to clean and does what it's supposed to do.
-You don’t have to worry about melting a hole into a bowl by accident if it's left on a hot burner, or rubber spatulas melting in the pan while frying fish.
+Stainless steel is functional, easy to clean, and does what it's supposed to do.
+You don’t have to worry about melting a hole into a bowl by accident if it's left on a hot burner or melting rubber spatulas in the pan while frying fish.

 Knives

-You can read more about some of the different types of kitchen knives and their uses in Outfitting Your Kitchen | Kitchen Knives & Their Uses.
+You can learn more about some of the different types of kitchen knives & their uses.

 Every kitchen should be outfitted with a good quality chef's knife.
 Usually, between 6 and 10 inches in length, chef knives do the brunt of the work in any kitchen.
-From doing meal prep, to slicing meats, and any other task you can think of, chefs knives can do it all.
+From doing meal prep to slicing meats, and any other task you can think of, chefs' knives can do it all.

 Pick a good quality knife that feels comfortable in your hand, and very important, isn't too heavy!
 Heavy knives get uncomfortable quickly, especially if you only cook occasionally.